 - Designate 10 minutes for this prayer experience.

 - Pick one passage of Scripture.
 Have a student read it aloud.

 - You give the group a really brief overview of relevant context and information about the passage.

-- Then give the group 60-90 seconds of total silence where every student writes a 10-word prayer based on what they just learned, asking Jesus for help living it out.
+- Next, give the group 60-90 seconds of total silence.
+Have every student write a 10-word prayer based on what they learned, asking Jesus for help living it out.

 - Every student then shares their 10-word prayer and BAM!
-You’ve just completed the 10 for 10 prayer experience.
+You’ve completed the 10 minute worship and prayer experience.

-Middle school students often thrive on competition and social atmospheres, so the challenge of doing this whole exercise in under 10 minutes, as well as condensing their newfound knowledge into a 10 word prayer and then sharing it with others, went over really well.
-I put one student in charge of the timer and that added to the excitement of the dialogue.
+Middle school students often thrive on competition and social atmospheres.
+So the challenge of 10 minute worship ideas goes over really well.
+I put one student in charge of the timer, adding to the dialogue’s excitement.
 Quick!
-We only have 1 minute left before the silence!
-Any other thoughts??
+We have only one minute left before the silence!
+Any other thoughts?

-This exercise also gave me freedom to pick passages that were relevant to things the group needed to talk about.
-They caught on and even began requesting certain topics.
+This exercise also gave me freedom to pick Bible passages relevant to subjects the group needed to discuss.
+Kids caught on and even began requesting certain topics.

-Plus, 10 word prayers are just hilarious.
-Grammar becomes optional, talking to Jesus becomes fun, and content is directly pulled from what we all just collectively learned.
+Plus, 10 word prayers are hilarious.
+Grammar becomes optional, talking to Jesus becomes fun, and content comes directly from what we all just collectively learned.
 I’ve never heard so much giggling during a prayer time.